calemyers723/cardano-foundation/_pages/project.md

 # Project Road Map

-* IOHK will release a functioning version of the settlement layer in mid summer 2017.
-Once launched, you will be able to transact, trade, and purchase ADA tokens fully independently of the computation layer.
+* IOHK has now released the settlement layer.
+This means you can transact, trade, and purchase Ada tokens fully independently of the computation layer.
 * The goal for the computation layer is to have a beta released by the first quarter of 2018.
 Once both settlement and computation layers are live, users will be able to setup a custom environment to build decentralised applications on the Cardano stack.
 * In 2019, IOHK intends to work on Cardano’s long-term scalability and augment its capabilities.
 As developers, IOHK has been contracted through 2020 to make sure Cardano is being adequately maintained.
 The goal is to create a sustainable ecosystem that is capable of funding and supporting itself.

 # Exchanges

-The Cardano project is in discussion with a number of exchanges that are interested in listing ADA.
-If you would like to enquire about listing ADA please contact us at info@cardanofoundation.org.
+The Cardano project is now being listed on a number of exchanges.
+You can learn more at [https://www.cardanohub.org/en/buy-sell-ada/](https://www.cardanohub.org/en/buy-sell-ada/)